 As tempted as you may be to choose your CNA program based on its length alone, remember that it must be in-depth enough to fully prepare you for your exam.
 Programs typically run anywhere from four to 12 weeks in length.
 If you need to hold down a full-time job while completing your program, look for pay-to-learn programs.
 Also, in exchange for working for a healthcare facility, you can receive the education you need to pass your exam and receive your certification.

 Regardless of the length or intensity of your program, stay focused the whole time.
 Try not to miss a single hour of instruction, and devote as much time to studying as possible.
 By keeping your nose to the grindstone, you'll get through the program quickly and be confident and ready to go when it's time to take your exam.

 It may feel like a lot is at stake when sitting for your state's CNA certification exam.
 Keep in mind, though, that you can always retake it if things don't work out the first time.
 These exams vary by state, but typically consist of a written section and a clinical skills section.
 For the latter, you demonstrate your skills to an observer.
 As long as you've worked hard and focused during your program, you should pass the exam without any trouble.

 4. Apply for CNA Jobs

-Just three to 12 weeks after starting on the path to become a CNA, you will be eligible to apply for jobs.
-One way to expedite the process even more is by investigating the job market while you're still in training.
+Just four to 12 weeks after starting on the path to become a CNA, you will be eligible to apply for jobs.
+One way to expedite the process even more is by investigating the job market while you're still in your program.
 Either way, it won't be long before you've been hired for your first job as a CNA.